Netcracker/DRNavigator/documentation/design/4-state-restrictions.md

 ## Summary

 The verification algorithm is quite simple, if the sm-client will predict the final states.
-The main issue is to choose the appropriate configuration format that fully meets the requirements and possible cases.
+The third configuration option is the most optimal, because used format is quite obvious and fully covers work with DR clusters.